JeetNarayanChakraborty/PVault/README.md

 - **Secure Storage**: Passwords are encrypted and stored securely to prevent unauthorized access.
 - **User-Friendly Interface**: Intuitive design for easy navigation and management of your passwords.
+- **Two-Factor Authentication using OTP**: Enhances security by requiring an additional verification step.

 ## Installation